budchirp/check-password/README.md

 # check-password

-A small utility to check password that set via termux-auth package if true or false.
+A small utility to check password that set via termux-auth package if true or false

 ## Installation